 Configure automated builds with BitbucketEstimated reading time: 1 minute

-If you’ve previously linked Docker Hub to your Bitbucket account, you’ll be able to skip to Creating an Automated Build.
+If you’ve previously linked Docker Hub to your Bitbucket account, skip to Creating an Automated Build.

 Link to your Bitbucket account

-In order to set up an Automated Build of a repository on Bitbucket, you need to link your Docker Hub account to a Bitbucket account.
-This will allow the registry to see your Bitbucket repositories.
+To set up an Automated Build of a repository on Bitbucket, you need to link your Docker Hub account to a Bitbucket account.
+This allows the registry to see your Bitbucket repositories.

 To add, remove, or view your linked account, go to the Linked Accounts & Services section of your Hub profile Settings.

 Then follow the onscreen instructions to authorize and link your Bitbucket account to Docker Hub.
-Once it is linked, you’ll be able to create a Docker Hub repository from which to create the Automatic Build.
+Once it is linked, you can create a Docker Hub repository from which to create the Automatic Build.

 Create an Automated Build